Glossary of ancient Roman religion: prodigium

 Prodigies were a type of auspicia oblativa; that is, they were "thrust upon" observers, not deliberately sought.
 Suspected prodigies were reported as a civic duty.
 A system of official referrals filtered out those that seemed patently insignificant or false before the rest were reported to the senate, who held further inquiry; this procedure was the procuratio prodigiorum.
 Prodigies confirmed as genuine were referred to the pontiffs and augurs for ritual expiation.
 For particularly serious or difficult cases, the decemviri sacris faciundis could seek guidance and suggestions from the Sibylline Books.

 The number of confirmed prodigies rose in troubled times.
 In 207 BC, during one of the worst crises of the Punic Wars, the senate dealt with an unprecedented number, the expiation of which would have involved "at least twenty days" of dedicated rites.
 Major prodigies that year included the spontaneous combustion of weapons, the apparent shrinking of the sun's disc, two moons in a daylit sky, a cosmic battle between sun and moon, a rain of red-hot stones, a bloody sweat on statues, and blood in fountains and on ears of corn.
 These were expiated by the sacrifice of "greater victims".
 The minor prodigies were less warlike but equally unnatural; sheep became goats; a hen become a cock, and vice versa.
 The minor prodigies were duly expiated with "lesser victims".
 The discovery of a hermaphroditic four-year-old child was expiated by drowning and a holy procession of 27 virgins to the temple of Juno Regina, singing a hymn to avert disaster; a lightning strike during the hymn rehearsals required further expiation.
 Religious restitution was proved only by Rome's victory.

 The expiatory burial of living human victims in the Forum Boarium followed Rome's defeat at Cannae in the same wars.
 In Livy's account, Rome's victory follows its discharge of religious duties to the gods.
 Livy remarked the scarcity of prodigies in his own day as a loss of communication between gods and men.
 In the later Republic and thereafter, the reporting of public prodigies was increasingly displaced by a "new interest in signs and omens associated with the charismatic individual."

 profanum

 Profanum (literally, 'in front of the shrine'), therefore not within a sacred precinct; not belonging to the gods but to humankind.

-propitius; praepetes (aves)
+propitius

 An adjective of augural terminology meaning favourable.
-From pro- before and petere seek, but originally fly.
-It implies a kind of favourable pattern in the flight of birds, i.e. flying before the person who is taking the auspices.
-Synonym secundus.
+From pro-, "before", and petere, "seek" but originally "fly".
+It indicates a pattern in the flight of praepetes aves, birds that make the auspices favorable by flying before the person who is taking them or by pointing in the direction of that which is wished for.
+A synonym is secundus, "favorable" or "following".